-The key renewal value dictates how often the wireless AP encryption keys should be changed.
-The security level is generally higher if you set the key renewal value to a shorter number, which forces the encryption keys to be changed more frequently.
-The default value is 3600 seconds (6 minutes).
-Longer time periods can be considered if the line is not very busy.
+The value for key renewal instructs the wireless AP how often it should change the encryption keys.
+Usually the security level will be higher if you set this value shorter so that the encryption keys are changed more often.
+Default value is 3600 seconds (6 minutes).
+Longer time periods can be considered if traffic is not so busy.